Prohibition on obtaining certified cost or pricing data (10 U.S.C. chapter 271 and 41 U.S.C. CHAPTER 35)

 Responsibilities

-- Contracting Officers: Must determine if exceptions apply, document decisions, and obtain alternative data as needed to support price reasonableness.
+- Contracting Officers: Must determine and document when exceptions apply, ensure proper approvals, and request alternative data as needed.

-- Contractors: Must provide data other than certified cost or pricing data when requested and comply with requirements for lower-tier subcontracts if a waiver is granted.
+- Contractors: Must provide data other than certified cost or pricing data when requested and comply with documentation requirements for exceptions.

 Practical Implications